jtbattle/wangemu/wvdutil/wvdutil_readme.txt

     - added ability to list and unprotect program files which were saved in scrambled (SAVE !) format

+    - when listing programs, tokens are expanded only in some contexts, ala BASIC-2.
+Tokens aren't expanded inside quotes, image statements, and REMs.

     - fixed a bug where running "<somecommand> | more" would always crash when using python3.  it worked fine with python2.